 - A8.
 Mining operations may be carried out on the site, within the approved disturbance area, for a period of 11 years from the date of commencing mining operations under this consent. - A9.
 A maximum of 8.5 million tonnes of ore may be extracted from the site in any calendar year using open cut mining. - A10.
-A maximum of 7 million tonnes of ore may be processed on the site in any calendar year.
+A maximum of 7 million tonnes of ore may be processed on the site in any calendar year. - A11.
+Ore processing cannot commence until the Water Supply Pipeline is operational.

 - Under this consent, the Applicant is required to decommission and rehabilitate the site and carry out other requirements in relation to mining operations.
-Consequently, this consent will continue to apply in all respects other than to permit the carrying out of mining operations until the rehabilitation of the site and other requirements have been carried out to the required standard. - Mining operations and rehabilitation are also regulated under the Mining Act 1992.
+Consequently, this consent will continue until the rehabilitation of the site and other requirements have been carried out to the required standard. - Mining operations and rehabilitation are also regulated under the Mining Act 1992.